• Skip to primary navigation

 The flavor of fried eggplant is mild and crunchy and pairs nicely with sauces, cheeses, and other lasagna ingredients for an unforgettable experience.

-With its versatile flavor profile and textural contribution, eggplant slices offer a creative and nutritious way to make lasagna.
+With its versatile flavor and textural contribution, eggplant slices offer a creative and nutritious way to make lasagna.

 3 - Polenta